 Our sponsors have committed to purchase an aggregate of 8,000,000 private placement warrants (or 9,000,000 if the underwriters' over-allotment option is exercised in full) at a price of \$1.50 per warrant (\$12,000,000 in the aggregate or \$13,500,000 if the underwriters' over-allotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share.
 Our sponsors will be permitted to transfer the private placement warrants held by them to certain permitted transferees, including our officers and directors and other persons or entities affiliated with or related to them, but the transferees receiving such securities will be subject to the same agreements with respect to such securities as our sponsors.
-Otherwise, these warrants will not, subject to certain limited exceptions, be transferees.
-The private placement warrants may also be exercised by our sponsors or their permitted transferees for cash or on a cashless basis.
+Otherwise, these warrants will not, subject to certain limited exceptions, be transferable or salable until 30 days after the completion of our initial business combination.
+The private placement warrants will be non-redeemable so long as they are held by our sponsors or their permitted transferees.
+The private placement warrants may also be exercised by our sponsors and their permitted transferees for cash or on a cashless basis.
 Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering, including as to exercise price, exercisability and exercise period.

 Pursuant to a registration rights agreement we will enter into with our initial stockholders on or prior to the closing of this offering, we may be required to register certain securities for sale under the Securities Act.
 These holders, and holders of warrants issued upon conversion of working capital loans, if any, are entitled under the registration rights agreement to make up to three demands that we register certain of our securities held by them for sale under the Securities Act and to have the securities covered thereby registered for resale pursuant to Rule 415 under the Securities Act.
 In addition, these holders have the right to include their securities in other registration statements filed by us.
 We will bear the costs and expenses of filing any such registration statements.
 See the section of this prospectus entitled "Certain Relationships and Related Party Transactions."
+Notwithstanding the foregoing, Jefferies may not exercise its demand and "piggyback" registration rights after five and seven years, respectively, after the effective date of the registration statement of which this prospectus forms a part and may not exercise its demand rights on more than one occasion.

-Off-Balance Sheet Arrangements; Commitments and Contractual Obligations; Quarterly Results

-As of August 24, 2020, we did not have any off-balance sheet arrangements as defined in Item 303(a)(4) (ii) of Regulation S-K and did not have any commitments or contractual obligations.
+Off-Balance Sheet Arrangements; Commitments and Contractual Obligations; Quarterly Results As of August 24, 2020, we did not have any off-balance sheet arrangements as defined in Item 303(a)(4) (ii) of Regulation S-K and did not have any commitments or contractual obligations.
 No unaudited quarterly operating data is included in this prospectus, as we have conducted no operations to date.